|Plain Antvireo Dysithamnus mentalis

 The Plain Antvireo is distributed from Mexico through Central America and into tropical South America with the exception of the Amazon Basin.
+See the distribution map at xeno-canto.
 It is generally found in humid, montane forest but also occurs in deciduous forest and secondary woodland.

 The male has a grey head with darker patches round the ears and an olive-grey back.
 It has white spots on the wing-coverts while below it is pale grey with a whitish throat and a yellowish belly.
-The female (photos 4 and 5) is olive-brown above with a rufous crown.
+The female (photos 4 to 7) is olive-brown above with a rufous crown.

 |It feeds on insects and their larvae which it gleans mainly from live leaves, branches and twigs, but less often

 from dead leaves as in the case of photo 2.

 The song is a short series of accelerating notes dropping in pitch.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|